 And no, we’re not talking about electrocuting your pool.

-In this article, we cover everything you need to know about pool shocks, from what they are and how you can go about choosing one, to reviewing some of the best pool shocks available today.
+In this article, we cover everything you need to know about pool shocks, from what they are and how you can go about choosing one, to reviewing some of the best pool shock products available on the market today.

 What Is A “Pool Shock”?